sheeenie/combined-static-analysis/README.md

 4. For each shard, compare isolated suite results to the matching combination suite result.
 5. Only expand to larger CWE folders after the selected subset behaves as expected.

-The key comparison is not just "did CodeQL find something", but whether the combination query adds findings that isolated stock queries miss.
+The key comparison is not just "did CodeQL find something", but whether the combination suite adds findings and rule diversity beyond the isolated category suites.